 Best for: romantic getaways with the dog in tow

-Are you keen for a romantic getaway — long walks with your partner and your pet, followed by cosy evenings in front of the wood-burning stove with a bottle of wine and some lovely cheese?
+Are you keen for a romantic getaway?
+Long walks with your partner and your pet, followed by cosy evenings in front of the wood-burning stove with a bottle of wine and some lovely cheese.
 If so, Daffodil Cottage is calling your name.
 This cottage is set off the beaten track in Tarlton, located in the stunning Cotswolds.

-The cosy cottage with its unique interior and Venetian-inspired bathroom is a special treat for your couple’s break — and there’s nothing so lovely as walking alongside wildflowers blooming in the tranquil countryside.
+The cosy cottage with its unique interior and Venetian-inspired bathroom is a special treat for your couple’s break, and there’s nothing so lovely as walking alongside wildflowers blooming in the tranquil countryside.

 Ready to stay in one of our dog-friendly cottages?
 We hope we’ve inspired you to take your dog further afield than the local park for his next walkies.
 Why not plan your next UK break with your dog and enjoy one of these fabulous cottages or castles?
-Take a look at our dog-friendly collection here, or alternatively, just get in touch with our concierge team who can organise the trip for you!
+Take a look at our dog-friendly collection here, or alternatively, get in touch with our concierge team, who can help organise the trip for you!